 Types Of Fish

 The rich fauna of Sydney Harbour is what keeps fishing enthusiasts coming back day after day and year after year.
 Historic records put the total of species at around 600, and that’s a conservative estimate!
-The fish you catch could depend on the time of day, but are more likely to depend on your location.
-At the Beulah St Wharf on Kirribilli’s southern edge, you’ll find an abundance of squid, sea bream and trevally, for example, whereas if you cast your rod from the beach or from along the rocks, you might be able to snap up a snapper.
+The fish you catch could depend on the time of day but are more likely to depend on your location.
+At the Beulah St Wharf on Kirribilli’s southern edge, you’ll find an abundance of squid, sea bream and trevally.
+Whereas if you cast your rod from the beach or from along the rocks, you might be able to snap up a snapper.
 From there you should also be able to catch flounder, flatheads and jewfish.
 At Clarkes Point, meanwhile, you’ll able to fish for luderick right at your feet and leatherjackets along the shoreline.
 You could even try live baiting for kingfish.

 A wonderful way to experiment is to charter a boat and scout out the best locations by sea, either yourself or with an expert crew.
 The flexibility this offers is truly unmatched and you’ll struggle to go back to wandering the rocks and hoping for a free space.
-Our fishing charters are all crewed so you will be able to utilise their knowledge of the area and of the local hotspots to your advantage.
-High-octane, big game fishing is also an option for the more ambitious fishermen and women among you, though these ships generally head up the coast to Port Stephens, where the marlin fish are plentiful.
+Our fishing charters are all crewed.
+So you will be able to utilise their knowledge of the area and of the local hotspots to your advantage.
+High-octane, big game fishing is also an option for the more ambitious fishermen and women among you.
+Though these ships generally head up the coast to Port Stephens, where the marlin fish are plentiful.

 Timing It Right

 Generally speaking, as is the case with most wharves, you’re going to want to head out as early as possible to catch the best fish.
 Not only is the Harbour one of the most popular places on earth for the pastime (so vying for space might be an issue if you leave it too late), but the morning is when the currents first flow in, so you’ll generally get the largest haul at breakfast time.
 That being said, however, late evenings can be just as fruitful.
-It’s also recommended to stick to early morning or late evenings, as these are the times when you are least likely to encounter distracting currents from ships or ferries.
+It’s also recommended to stick to early morning or late evenings.
+As these are the times when you are least likely to encounter distracting currents from ships or ferries.